Volunteering with Inclusion Melbourne – Frequently Asked Questions (FAQ’s)

 - Dealing with incidents

 - Yes.
-All volunteers except the Friendly Visitors must also complete the NDIS Commission – Introduction to the Worker Orientation Module accessible online.
+All volunteers except the Aged Care Volunteer Visitors must also complete the NDIS Commission – Introduction to the Worker Orientation Module accessible online.

-- Friendly visitors must also complete Community Visitor online training developed by the Multiple Sclerosis Society.
+- Community visitors must also complete Aged Care Volunteer Visitors Scheme (ACVVS) online training developed by the Multiple Sclerosis Society.
 Your Community Support Coordinator will book you into the course and send you the link to complete online

 - From time to time additional training will be offered on varied topics related to volunteering or specialist subjects such as autism, dementia etc.